This is why POP-DOC.com is here. This is why POP-DOC.com was created.

 Putting pressure across the injured/swollen/painful joint can help get the joint back to working, pain-free order.
 Compression squeezes the joint slightly to prevent the excess fluid from finding its way into the joint or soft tissues around the joint.
 In addition, compression can gently squeeze excess fluid out of a joint or from the soft tissues around a joint.
 Compression should be firm but not too much.
 The pressure has to be enough to resist and/or prevent the fluids from entering the joint.
 The compression should not cause or increase any pain or feelings of numbness or tingling to the hands or feet.

 These types of products may be helpful when someone has a painful joint.
-They can be creams, gels, ointments, sprays, liquids, and/or powders.
-The application of these topical products is performed after icing and drying the skin overlying the joint (each have different instructions on how much or how often, but it is not recommended to use very much of the topical at one time).
+They can be creams, gels, ointments, sprays, liquids, items, and/or powders.
+The application of these topical products is performed after icing and drying the skin overlying the joint (each have different instructions on how much or how often, but it is not recommended to use very much of any topical at one time).
 The concept is that some topical products can penetrate the skin cells and/or alter the sensation that the skin is "feeling".
 These will penetrate the skin and just below the skin.
 There are topical products that can alter the sensation of pain, or give a perception of coolness or heat around the skin over a painful joint or area.
 There are some topical products that have anti-inflammatory properties.
 However, the topical products do not travel around the body as much as a pill does.
 These types of topical products may alleviate swelling and inflammation around the pain joint.
 The risks of the products include burns, so these are used solely at your discretion.
 Finally, there are some topical products that involve the use of technology, like massage, vibration, electromagnetic, or ultrasonic.
 These, used appropriately can enhance healing and help modify the inflammatory response.
 These should be used after consultation with a healthcare provider.

 Ice has been shown to diminish the inflammatory mediators and to physically cool the skin and soft tissues around the painful joint.
 The inflammatory mediators are the molecules that tell the blood vessels to bring in more "healing" or "inflammatory" fluid to the joint or tissues around the joint.
 These substances send signals to nerves to make them perceive pain in your brain.
 These substances are partially responsible for increasing the fluid within the joint.
 Ice has been shown to cool the heat created by inflammation, as well as diminish some level of pain.